vaib-dev/Courses/7-scrum-master-role/1-scrum.md

 <img src="images\framework.JPG">

 Scrum implements the scientific method of empiricism.
 Scrum replaces a programmed algorithmic approach with a heuristic one, with respect for people and self-organization to deal with unpredictability and solving complex problems.
 Scrum is structured to help teams naturally adapt to changing conditions and user requirements, with re-prioritization built into the process and short release cycles so your team can constantly learn and improve.
 It acknowledges that the team doesn’t know everything at the start of a project and will evolve through experience.

-While Scrum is structured, it is not entirely rigid.
-Its execution can be tailored to the needs of any organization.
-There are many theories about how exactly scrum teams must work in order to be successful.
-We’ve learned that clear communication, transparency, and a dedication for continuous improvement should always remain at the center of whatever framework you choose.

 ## Scrum Principles - 3 Pillars of Empirical Process Control